Virovitica: Demographics

+Politics

+Minority councils

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 15 members minority councils of the Town of Virovitica but with only 12 representatives being elected in the body in the end.

 Culture

 The patron saint of Virovitica is St. Rocco (Sv.
 Rok), celebrated every August 16.

 Đorđe Balašević wrote a song titled Virovitica, praising his time spent in the city.

+Sports

+The local chapter of the HPS is HPD "Papuk", which had 72 members in 1936 under the Lovro Bakotić presidency.
+At the time, it had ski, music and photography sections.
+Membership rose to 76 in 1937, but fell to 71 in 1938.

 Transportation

 The town lies on the intersection of the state roads D2 and D5 and also has a bus station.

 The towns has one train station and one halt - it lies on R202 railway corridor.